akareemcitygov/CGA-Swift-Style-Guide/README.md

-# CGA-Swift-Style-Guide

-# The Official Swift Style Guide.
+# The Official CGA Swift Style Guide.

 We created this style guide to keep the standard of code in our all applications and framework.